linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/12 Chapter 12.md

 ---
-aliases: Mortgage and Asset Backed Securities
+title: Chapter 12 - Mortgage and Asset Backed Securities
-tags:
-key_concepts:
 parent_directory: Analysis
+formatted: 2025-12-21 06:45:00 AM
+formatter_model: claude-sonnet-4
+cli-tool: claude-code
+primary_tags:
+  - mortgage backed securities
+  - residential mortgage backed securities
+  - securitization process
+  - asset backed securities
+secondary_tags:
+  - prepayment risk
+  - credit risk
+  - constant prepayment rate
+  - single monthly mortality
+  - collateralized mortgage obligations
+  - commercial mortgage backed securities
+  - agency mortgage backed securities
+  - non-agency mortgage backed securities
+  - yield curve control
+  - mortgage coupon pricing
+  - weighted average maturity
 cssclasses: academia
-title: Chapter 12 - Mortgage and Asset Backed Securities
-linter-yaml-title-alias: Chapter 12 - Mortgage and Asset Backed Securities
 ---

-# Chapter 12

-# Mortgage and Asset Backed Securities
+# Chapter 12 - Mortgage and Asset Backed Securities

-# 12.1 Introduction
+#### 12.1 Introduction

 MBS is the perhaps the most successful financial innovation in the world of banking and finance globally.
 The creation of MBS allows the US to be one of very few (could be only) countries that can offer "affordable housing" via free market and not via government subsidy.
 The creation of the MBS market allows individual investors like you and I can participate in helping borrowers to buy their own homes.